Dr. Helena Lass shared this startlingly dramatic statistic above with us in a recent conversation in her office at WellnessOrbit in Tallinn, Estonia.

-In our latest interview with Dr. Helena Lass, you might be surprised to learn:
+In our my interview with Dr. Helena Lass, you might be surprised to learn:

 “Almost 99% of our life runs on autopilot.
 We are living the lives of complexes that are very similar to instincts because they are automated and reflex like.
 They are human made instincts that we have copied from everyone around us and society in a way that we don’t even know that we have copied them.”

 Can you imagine that?